GraphGDel: Constructing and Learning Graph Representations of Genome-Scale Metabolic Models for Growth-Coupled Gene Deletion Prediction: Method

 All neural network models were trained within the proposed framework on an NVIDIA A100-PCIE-40GB GPU with a Xeon Gold 6258R CPU.
 Model parameters were optimized for 100 epochs using the Adam optimizer with a learning rate of $1\times 10^{-3}$.
-We conducted 10-fold stratified cross-validation, repeating the process five times, and reported the mean performance with standard deviation across all folds.